 Sesame Place Tickets

 You can get your discount Sesame Place tickets from your favorite froggy friends.
-We sell single-day tickets (save $20 per ticket vs. buying at the gate), multi-day/two-park tickets (Sesame Place and SeaWorld San Diego) and annual Silver Season passes (save $5 per pass).
-I am invoking the Count's voice in my head counting down the savings (that's $80 saved for a family of four — ah, ah, ah).
+We sell single-day tickets (save $40 per ticket vs. buying at the gate with our limited-time promo ticket!), multi-day/two-park tickets (Save $12 on Sesame Place and SeaWorld San Diego) and annual Silver Season passes (save $4 per pass).
+I am invoking the Count's voice in my head counting down the savings (that's $160 saved for a family of four — ah, ah, ah).

 You’ll need admission for your tiny tadpoles 2 and up.
 Babies 23 months and younger are free.
-Tickets are initially valid through Jan.
-2, 2023.
+Tickets are initially valid through the 2023 season.
 Not only will you save money, but you’ll save time by heading straight to the gate.
 Parking is an additional cost.

 Are you a SoCal local?
 The season pass comes with free parking, unlimited visits through Jan.
 2, 2024, no blockout dates and two FREE guest tickets (to be used at Sesame Place San Diego on future specified dates only).
 You can also save up to 20 percent off in-park purchases and experiences.